Intentions of Library Guide:

 - Recognize that some of the plants displayed were harvested and cultivated by enslaved Blacks.

 - Black: The term Black is used rather than African American because African American implies people of African decent born in the United States.
-The phrase African American excludes; Africans and people of African decent who were born in the Caribbean, Central and South America.
+The phrase African American excludes; Africans and people of African decent who were born in the Caribbean, Central, South America and North America.
 Please note that Africans and people of African decent in the Americas have gone through Maafa.
 They are all seen as a part of the seeds of survival and celebration displayed in this exhibit.

 - Chattel Slavery: In this system, enslaved people were the personal property of their owners for life, a source of labor or a commodity that could be willed, traded or sold like livestock or furniture.
 Chattel derives from the word for cattle.

 - Enslave: The reduce to slavery, to make a slave of.

 - Ethnobotany: Is the study of how people of a particular culture and region make use of indigenous (native) plants.

 - Maafa: A Kiswahili term for disaster, calamity or terrible occurrence' to describe the history of atrocities inflicted on African peoples and an invitation to people of African descent 'to honor our ancestors who have suffered through the middle passage AND the lives that continue to be compromised due to racism and oppression.

 This guide was created by Kofi Acree, Director of the John Henrik Clarke Africana Library; send email.